 - Thinkuknow - worksheets offering online safety advice for the current situation – covering both primary and secondary age children, as well asJessie and Friends videosfor 4-7 year olds.

 - ‘Safer Internet’offers advice and tips on safe remote learning.

 - LGfloffers advice on safe remote learning for students and parents.

 - Increasing data allowances on mobile devices to support disadvantaged children.
 This government scheme temporarily increases data allowances for mobile phone users on certain networks.
 This is so that children and young people can access remote education if their face-to-face education is disrupted.

 - CEOP - Worth being aware that this is where you can refer concerns over online communications or sexual abuse.

 *Please note that this list is general signposting and is not a specific endorsement or recommendation by Bright Horizons.
 Should you utilise or download any of these resources, any exchange of data is solely between you and that provider – please note that these resources may be subject to their own terms and conditions and / or privacy notice.
-(As Bright Horizons has no control of the contents of the external resources, it can assume no responsibility or liability for these resources or the provider’s use of any data you share with them.)
-This list will be updated on a regular basis.
+(As Bright Horizons has no control of the contents of the external resources, it can assume no responsibility or liability for these resources or the provider’s use of any data you share with them.).
 Please feel free to share with friends and family through our Family Resources page